 The habits surrounding these kinds of deliveries may also lead to unsafe practices.
 Often, delivery truck drivers have deadlines to meet.
 Shipping rates usually depend on the speed at which the package will arrive at its destination, and drivers who fail to meet deadlines may be reprimanded.
 This may lead to speeding to meet or exceed expectations for delivery speed, putting other drivers and pedestrians in danger.
 Longer hours attempting to fulfill delivery commitments lead to driver fatigue and other unsafe conditions.

 The United States Postal Service offers package delivery and shipping to compete with these companies, and may also be sued for delivery truck accidents.
 Since this is a federal agency, the way in which you file your claims and the amount of money you are able to win may be different than with a private company.
-Lawyers experienced in the federal court system, like those at The Truck Accident Team, can file your lawsuit for you and represent you on claims against a government entity.
+Lawyers experienced in the federal court system like the truck accident attorneys at The Reiff Law Firm can file your lawsuit for you and represent you on claims against a government entity.

 There are many federal regulations for delivery truck drivers.
 The Federal Motor Carrier Safety Administration (FMCSA) has rules controlling all of the following areas: